ApiLogicServer/Docs/docs/FAQ-Low-Code.md

 There are many excellent low-code products that focus on User Interfaces.

-API Logic Server differs from these with a no-comprimise Enteprise / Developer focus:
+API Logic Server differs from these with a no-compromise Enteprise / Developer focus:

-* Strong focus on __backend logic,__ with rules
+* Strong focus on __backend logic,__ with unique rules

 * Uses your __existing tooling: IDE. languages, libraries, deployment, etc__